YingruWuGit/HiCKeyR/README.md

 # segment(argv)

 This function is exactly the same as executing the C++ program.
-It does not return a value, but generates an output file containing boundaries (change-points), hierarchical orders and p-values.
-If the HiC data file has name "xxxx", then the output file is named as "xxxx_output" in the same directory.
+It does not return a value, but generates an output files containing boundaries (change-points), hierarchical orders and p-values.
+If the HiC data file has name "xxxx", then the output files are named as "xxxx_output.txt" and "xxxx_TADs.bed" in the same directory.

 - `argv` This parameter is the full path and name of "arguments_HiCKey.txt" containing the arguments setting.
 Please refer to the HiCKey repository (https://github.com/YingruWuGit/HiCKey) for the arguments setting in "arguments_HiCKey.txt".